 The marriage occurred while one spouse is already married to someone else

 The marriage occurred because one party was forced into it

 While a normal divorce is completed without the need for proof of fault, an annulment requires the party seeking it to prove one of the above.
-Annulments must also consider the same issues as divorce, such as custody and support if necessary.
+Annulments must also consider the same issues like divorce, such as custody and support if necessary.

 How a Lawyer Can Help

 Despite a no-fault divorce system, you can still encounter numerous problems throughout your dissolution.
 Your spouse may argue with matters of property division or fight for custody of your children.
 These matters can still become very contentious, and protecting your rights requires you to pursue a lawyer who knows how to help you.

 Protecting your family’s best interests is of the utmost importance during this stressful and challenging time.
 Working together is not always possible, but if children are involved, the most important thing to consider is their well-being.

 At Reagan, Melton & Delaney, L.L.P., we’ll commit to being by your side every step of the way.
 Trust that our Sarpy County divorce lawyers have the skill and experience to pursue the most beneficial outcome in your family law matters.
 We’ll be there for you every step of the way!